Dimitrije Srbu

 Born in Alibunar, in the Danube Banovina, Srbu started playing at FK Vršac before being brought by giants FK Partizan.
-But after two seasons in Yugoslav capital, he moved to NK Olimpija Ljubljana where he spend 12 years, becoming one of the most capped players of Olimpija in its history.
+But after two seasons in Yugoslav capital, he moved to Olimpija Ljubljana where he spent 12 years, becoming one of the most capped players of Olimpija in its history.

 After retiring, he became a coach and coached the youth team of Olimpija, and later NK Domžale and NK Ljubljana.

 He died in Slovenian capital Ljubljana on 3 April 2017.